Paul Keating: Leadership challenges

 At the end of 1988, Keating, who had long believed that he would succeed Hawke as prime minister, began to put pressure on Hawke to retire in the new year.
 Hawke rejected this advice, but reached a secret agreement with Keating that he would remain as leader through to the 1990 election, and that he would resign in Keating's favour shortly after the election, which he convinced Keating he could win.
 Hawke subsequently won that election, albeit narrowly, and appointed Keating his deputy prime minister to replace the retiring Lionel Bowen.
 However, by the end of 1990, frustrated at the lack of any indication from Hawke as to when he might retire, Keating delivered a provocative speech questioning the direction of the government.
 As a result, Hawke told Keating he would renege on the deal on the basis that Keating had been publicly disloyal.

 Although tensions between the two remained private for some time, Keating eventually resigned from the Cabinet in June 1991 and challenged for the leadership.
 Hawke won the ballot by 66 votes to 44, and in a press statement afterwards Keating declared that he had fired his "one shot" as regards the leadership.
 Publicly, at least, this seemed to spell the end of his leadership ambitions.
-Having failed to defeat Hawke, Keating realised that events would have to move very much in his favour for a second challenge to be even possible, and he strongly considered retiring from politics altogether.
+Having failed to defeat Hawke, he realised that events would have to move very much in his favour for a second challenge to be even possible, and he strongly considered retiring from politics altogether.
 However, Hawke's leadership was regarded by many as being "wounded" as a result of losing his long-term political partner and the growing confidence of the Liberal-National Coalition under the new leadership of John Hewson.
 After Hawke was forced to sack John Kerin, the man appointed to replace Keating as treasurer, for a public gaffe in attempting to combat the Coalition's new 'Fightback!' policy, Keating took the opportunity to challenge a second time in December 1991, this time emerging victorious by 56 votes to 51.
-Keating paid tribute to Hawke's nine years as prime minister, and stated that he would provide a robust challenge to Hewson.
+He paid tribute to Hawke's nine years as prime minister, and stated that he would provide a robust challenge to Hewson.

 Prime Minister of Australia (1991–1996)

 On 20 December 1991, Keating was sworn in as prime minister by the Governor-General Bill Hayden.

-On becoming prime minister, Keating thought of becoming treasurer again, noting that state premiers had often been their own treasurers, but decided against it.
+On becoming prime minister, he thought of becoming treasurer again, noting that state premiers had often been their own treasurers, but decided against it.

 John Dawkins was appointed treasurer instead.

 Keating entered office with an extensive legislative agenda, including pursuing reconciliation with Australia's Indigenous population, deepening Australia's economic and cultural ties with Asia, and making Australia a republic.
-The addressing of these issues came to be known as Keating's "big picture".
+The addressing of these issues came to be known as his "big picture".